Gjloz009/data-engineering-and-mlops-project/README.md

 </p>

 ### 6.2 Testing the Mlops pipeline
 In this section <code>jupyter_files</code> I'm using Jupyter Lab to do all the Machine Learning cycle, using differents libraries to plotting, data manipulations, Machine learning and Mlops.
-In the <code>jupyter_files/EDA_1.ipynb</code> is all the exploratory analysis and in the <code>jupyter_files/Model_and_MLFlow.ipynb</code> is an example of how to use mlflow and creating the model and playin with them.
+In the <code>jupyter_files/EDA_1.ipynb</code> is all the exploratory analysis and in the <code>jupyter_files/Model_and_MLFlow.ipynb</code> is an example of how to use mlflow and creating the model and playin with them, also exist a very simple example of production state of the model <code>predict</code> <code>test</code>.

 <p align="center">
   <img src="images\mlflow_code.png">